-- A module file is a text file with the .py extension, usually name.py - Python source on Unix is expected to be in UTF-8 - Can use any text editor to write or edit... - ...but an editor that understands Python's spacing and indentation helps! - Contents looks basically the same as what you would write in the cell(s) of a notebook - There are also ways to write code in multiple files organized as a package, will cover this later
+- A module file is a text file with the .py extension, usually name.py - Python source on Unix is UTF-8 - Can use any text editor to write or edit... - ...but an editor that understands Python's spacing and indentation helps!
+Contents looks basically the same as what you would write in the cell(s) of a notebook - There are also ways to write code in multiple files organized as a package, will cover this later